MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 ### Demo application for debug messages

 This is a demo application available in `projects` folder.
-Its purpose is to show how can application implement output of debug messages without drastically affect CPU performance.
+Its purpose is to show how the application can implement output of debug messages without drastically affect CPU performance.
 It is using DMA to transfer data (no CPU to wait for UART flags) and can achieve very high or very low data rates

 - All debug messages from application are written to intermediate ringbuffer